 Let’s talk brains: We know perimenopause and menopause can impact our brains.

-Women report feeling mentally “foggy,” having trouble concentrating, struggling to find the right word or remember if they scheduled that dentist appointment.
+Women report feeling mentally “foggy,” having trouble concentrating, struggling to find the right word or remember if they scheduled that dentist appointment and even get mild-tension menopause headaches.
 Like the zombies we sometimes feel we’ve become, we just want a fresh brain.

 What causes a foggy brain in menopause?